cmacdonald-au/cmacdonald-au.github.io/tech/devops/systemd-unit-files-for-magento.md

 ## The problem statement

-If you're running a stock Mage2, there's like a section in your `env.php` that looks like this.
+If you're running a stock Mage2, there's likely a section in your `env.php` similar to this.

 ```php
     'cron_consumers_runner' => [